mcallegari/qlcplus-docs/pages/02.main-window/chapter.v5.md

 #### Context switching buttons

 By pressing these buttons, you can switch from one context to the other.
 Contexts can help with the design phase, the live operations or the input/output configuration.
+Contexts can be detached from the main window by right clicking on their button.

 ![](../basics/editor.svg?resize=48,48) View the [Fixtures and Functions Context](/fixtures-functions-manager)
 ![](../basics/virtualconsole.svg?resize=48,48) View the [Virtual Console](/virtual-console)